-- 4. Members leaving the meeting room due to a conflicting interest, or for any other reason, will not be recorded as part of the quorum for a particular protocol. - 5.
+- 4. Members leaving the meeting due to a conflicting interest, or for any other reason, will not be recorded as part of the quorum for a particular protocol. - 5.
 An individual who is not listed on the official IRB membership roster may not vote with the IRB. - 6.
-A non-voting ex-officio member of, or representative to, the Geisinger IRB may not vote with the IRB. - 7.
+A non-voting ex-officiomember of, or representative to, the Geisinger IRB may not vote with the IRB. - 7.
 Ad hoc consultants may not vote with the IRB. - 8.
 A non-scientist attendance is always required for a meeting to begin and for any vote to be taken. - 9.
 Regular attendance of unaffiliated members is expected.
 The unaffiliated members represent the general perspective of participants and are actively engaged and participate in IRB meetings.
-Individual members of the IRB may satisfy more than one required type of member (i.e. a nonscientific member may also be the unaffiliated member). - 10.
-When a member and his/her alternate both attend a meeting, either person (but not both) may vote on each protocol. - Generally, if one of these individuals was the primary or secondary reviewer of agiven protocol for that review cycle, that person votes on the protocol at the convened meeting. - 11.
+Individual members of the IRB may satisfy morethan one required type of member (i.e. a nonscientific member may also be the unaffiliated member). - 10.
+Whenamemberandhis/heralternatebothattendameeting, either person (but not both) may vote on each protocol. - 11.
 Voting by proxy is not permitted. - 12.
-If the quorum is not maintained during a meeting, such as due to lack of a majority of IRB members being present or an absence of a nonscientist member, the IRB cannot take any further actions or vote until the quorum is restored. - 13.
-The IRB staffis responsible for monitoring the members present at a convened IRB meeting to ensure that at the beginning of the meeting and for each subsequent vote the meeting is appropriately convened. - 14.
+If the quorum is not maintained during a meeting, such as due to lack of a majority of

+IRB members being present or an absence of a nonscientist member, the IRB cannot take any further actions or vote until the quorum is restored.

+- 13. The IRB staffis responsible for monitoring the members present at a convened IRB meeting to ensure that at the beginning of the meeting and for each subsequent vote the meeting is appropriately convened. - 14.
 When the IRB reviews research that involves participants vulnerable to coercion or undue influence, at least one member must be present who is knowledgeable about or experienced in working with these participants.